MirTunio/BurningDaylight/SMSWIKI/README.md

 # Wikipedia by SMS
-This project is an applet meant to be run in conjunction with the EnvayaSMS app on Anrdoid, and a local
+This project is an applet meant to be run in conjunction with the EnvayaSMS app on Anrdoid, and a Flask server running on locally using Termux.
+The goal is to provide access to Wikipedia through a simple SMS based interface.
+This applet would help those without the means or ability to use the internet to access this vast body of information for the cost of a few sms messages.
+The Server side would bear the cost burden of outgoing messages and internet access, which would be a small price to pay for the service it provides to potentially hundreds of thousands of people.

+I have written a series of articles describing my efforts in achieving this aim:

 Part 1:
 https://medium.com/burningdaylight/making-wikipedia-available-by-text-message-5b8a7913ec23?source=friends_link&sk=134c21f43030c4fa63b8e8eb5ce6168c